Symanto/howto-api/survey-solution-api.md

 Returns: 200 - OK including **transaction-id**

-**CallbackUrl:** will be called after the data is processed, it will be a POST request having the transactionId as a form-urlencoded value in the body
+**CallbackUrl:** will be called after the data is processed, it will be a POST request having the transactionId as form-urlencoded value in the body

 **IMPORTANT: with this transaction-id you can get the status of your transaction**